SilverClawsNg/OutScribed/README.md

 * Checks if updates are locked and lock time has not expired i.e. LockUpdates is true and LastUpdated is less than 30 minutes.
 It true, throw new exception.
 * Checks if it is less than 60 seconds since last token resent i.e. LastUpdated is less than 60 seconds.
 If true, lock resends, save changes and throw new exception.
 * Checks if too many token resends in last 10 minutes i.e. LastUpdated is less than 10 minutes and ResendsCounter is 5.
 If true, lock resends, save changes, and throw new exception.
-* System compares the verification token, if false, it increments the VerificationAttempts and returns error to frontend.
+* Compare the verification token, if false, it increments the VerificationAttempts and returns error to frontend.
 * Else marks the IsVerified as true.
 * Returns request